This is part two of a series on ‘responding to mistakes and what do you do?’ Read part 1 here.

 When we can laugh at our mistakes, we are letting others know it is alright to be human and also make mistakes.
 When we laugh at our self and others laugh along, it is easier to show compassion and understanding to our self.
 And when others hear our story, they are more likely to show compassion and understanding to others in the same situation.
 In the process, we are understanding ourselves and others better.

 Next week part 3 in this series.
-How to respond to the mistakes of our children?
+How to respond to the mistakes of our children in a healthy manner?

 Join the Discussion: What are your tips for responding to mistakes?